Cannabis sativa L. has been used therapeutically for thousands of years.1

 Primarily responsible for marijuana’s psychotropic properties5,6

-Recreational and therapeutic uses; FDA-approved synthetic and analogue products indicated for nausea and vomiting related to chemotherapy and anorexia associated with AIDS5,7-9
+Recreational and therapeutic uses: FDA-approved synthetic and analogue products such as Marinol.com and Syndros.com are indicated for nausea and vomiting related to chemotherapy and anorexia associated with AIDS

 Tetrahydrocannabivarin, a lesser known cannabinoid, produced from tetrahydrocannabidivaric acid (THCVA)

 Studies in rodent models of Parkinson’s disease, as well as insulin sensitivity (a model of diabetes)10,11

 Under investigation for potential use in type 2 diabetes12

 Cannabidolic acid (CBDA) is how CBD occurs in the plant